Flying Food Group Recall Is Expanded to Include More Listeria Contaminated Chicken Products Sold at Starbucks Locations in Georgia, Alabama & Florida

 Both sides have now filed their appellate briefs with the Georgia Supreme Court.
 Oral argument before the Georgia Supreme Court has been scheduled for 10:00 a.m. on Monday, October 20, 2008.

 On September 18, 2008, the Georgia Trial Lawyers Association (GTLA) will launch its first “The Height of Excellence” reception to honor members of the trial court and appellate judiciary in Georgia.
-Personal injury law firm Ragland & Jones, LLP will be one of several law firms to sponsor this very special new event.
+Personal injury law firm Ragland Law Firm, LLP will be one of several law firms to sponsor this very special new event.
 The reception will be held at the Ritz-Carlton in Buckhead and will begin at 6:30 p.m.
 Along with trial attorneys, attendees at the reception will be trial judges presiding over the state and federal courts throughout Georgia, as well as appellate justices from the Georgia Court of Appeals, Georgia Supreme Court, and the U.S. Circuit Court of Appeals for the Eleventh Circuit which is located in Atlanta, Georgia.
 The GTLA Host Committee planning this event has stated that, “Hundreds of members of the state and federal judiciary are expected to be in attendance as special guests of GTLA.”

 Earlier this year, the Executive Committee of GTLA decided that there needed to be a permanent annual event to recognize excellence in the Georgia Judiciary.
 Therefore, it was decided to honor the judiciary with an annual reception to be known as “The Height of Excellence.”
-Ragland & Jones, LLP is proud to be one of the first sponsors of this event and to have made a $1,000 contribution to help provide necessary funds.
+Ragland Law Firm, LLP is proud to be one of the first sponsors of this event and to have made a $1,000 contribution to help provide necessary funds.

 Height of Excellence